BUCS110-B1-Fall2024/final-project-dunkin/template_final_project-master/README.md

 ## Project Description

-This is a simple action game where the player must chase and catch a thief.
-The player controls their character using arrow keys to move, while the thief moves randomly and quickly across the screen.
-The difficulty increases as the thief’s speed escalates over time.
-The player wins by catching the thief within the time limit; otherwise, it’s game over.
+This is a traffic light management game.
+The player controls traffic lights at a busy intersection.
+The goal is to prevent collisions and ensure a smooth flow of traffic while keeping pedestrians safe.
+The game becomes more challenging as vehicle and pedestrian traffic increases over time.

 ***